PieKing1215/2DGame/README.md

+## This project is no longer being developed.
 # 2DGame
 The Official 2D Java Game Repository<br>
-This project is not currently in development.

 The PlayTesting Downloads Can Be Found At: <a href="http://thepierealm.coffeecup.com/java/2DGame/">*http://thepierealm.coffeecup.com/java/2DGame*</a>